 - We suggest that you remain aware of the daily menu, emailed to yourselves twice yearly and available on our school website, and take responsibility for school dinners taken, reminding your child of any specific food items to be avoided.

 - For more serious allergies/intolerances, please contact Independent Caterers.
 A call or meeting will then be arranged between yourself and a representative, so that a suitable menu may be arranged.

-Class teachers are aware of their children's dietary requirements and in the kitchen there is a list alongside photos of any children with allergies, intolerances or dietary requirements.
-We are a no nut school.
+Class teachers are aware of their children's dietary requirements and ensure a lanyard is worn to signify a need to be aware.
+In the kitchen there is a list, alongside a photo, of any children with allergies, intolerances or dietary requirements.

 Lunch Box Ideas:

 Click on the logo below for more information regarding the Cool Milk Scheme and to register.